Alan Charlton (diplomat): Post diplomatic career

-After leaving the Diplomatic Service in 2013, Alan Charlton held several positions, including: De Montfort University, as a governor for 6 years and also Chair of the Audit Committee (2021 – 2022); Honorary Professor at the University of Nottingham for 6 years; a Member of the Advisory Board of the Institute of Latin American Studies for 6 years, the Robin Humphreys Fellow there and its chair in the final year; Member of the advisory board of the Brazil Institute of the King’s College London; and a governor of Sherborne School for 6 years and Sherborne Qatar.
+After leaving the Diplomatic Service in 2013, Alan Charlton held several positions, including: De Montfort University, as a governor for 6 years and also Chair of the Audit Committee (2021 – 2022); Honorary Professor at the University of Nottingham for 6 years; a Member of the Advisory Board of the Institute of Latin American Studies for 6 years, the Robin Humphreys Fellow there and its chair in the final year; Member of the advisory board of the Brazil Institute of the King's College London; and a governor of Sherborne School for 6 years and Sherborne Qatar.
 He was a member of the advisory board of the Brazil Institute of King's College London.
 He has lectured in Germany, the United States, Brazil and the United Kingdom.
 He speaks Portuguese, German and French, in addition to English.

 Alan Charlton is a trustee and vice-chair of Canning House, a charitable organisation promoting links between the UK and Latin America.
 In 2014 he founded the UK-Brazil Conversa, a forum for discussion under the Chatham House Rule for business people, public policy makers, educationalists and others with the aim of making more of the synergies between the two countries in these interconnected fields.
-The first meeting was held in Cambridge from 5–7 September 2014.
-Conversa 2 was held from 13–15 November 2015 in Rio de Janeiro.
+The first meeting was held in Cambridge from 5 to 7 September 2014.
+Conversa 2 was held from 13 to 15 November 2015 in Rio de Janeiro.
 Conversa 3 was in London 2017; Conversa 4 was in São Paulo 2019; Conversa 5 was held online during the COVID lockdown in 2020; and Conversa 6 was held in Rio de Janeiro in June 2022.

 Alan Charlton directs training courses on negotiation and diplomacy for the Centre for Political and Diplomatic Studies (CPDS).

 He lectures on cruise ships, with his 13th lecture tour being on the Viking Jupiter in South America in December 2022.
 He is active with The Samaritans as a listening volunteer, leader and recruiter.
 He has authored four published books: “Shaking My Briefcase - Diplomatic Stories”; “Nottingham Family Squire”; “My Stapleford and Nottingham” and “Apollo Cokkinis - An Extraordinary Life”.
-The last three are based on his research into his own and his wife’s family.
+The last three are based on his research into his own and his wife's family.